ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 </span>
 </div><br>

-This way, if you want to perform several analyses with different parameters on the same set of images, you will not need to have a hard copy for each analysis, but will use soft links to the original photos stored in the IMAGES directory. **This will significantly save storage space and prevent you from accidentally deleting input imagery when resuming the analysis in the working directory.**
+This way, if you want to perform several analyses with different parameters on the same set of images, you will not need to have a hard copy for each repetition.
+Instead, you will use soft links to the original photos stored in the IMAGES directory. **That will significantly save storage space and prevent you from accidentally deleting input imagery when resuming the analysis in the working directory.**

 <br><span style="color: #ff3870;font-weight: 600;">
-To set up the file structure for ODM analysis follow the steps in the command-line:
+To set up the file structure for ODM analysis follow the steps in the command line:
 </span><br>

-**0.** Open terminal window on your local machine and login to SCINet Atlas cluster *(or any HPC infrastructure)* using `ssh` command and respective hostname:
+**0.** Open the terminal window on your local machine and login to the SCINet Atlas cluster *(or any HPC infrastructure)* using the `ssh` command and respective hostname:

 ```
 ssh <user.name>@atlas-login.hpc.msstate.edu
 ```

-Then, enter on keyboard your 1) [multi-factor authenticator](https://scinet.usda.gov/guide/multifactor/) number (6 digits), followed by 2) password in a separate prompt.
+Then, enter on the keyboard your 1) [multi-factor authenticator](https://scinet.usda.gov/guide/multifactor/) number (6 digits), followed by 2) password in a separate prompt.

 <!-- ![Atlas login with authenticator](img) -->